Codezz-ops/Codezz-ops/README.md

 Here are a few of the projects I've worked on, showcasing my skills and interests:

 - **Pegasus**: An interactive hacking shell designed to simplify hacking tasks.
-- **QuantaSim**: Qsim is a C library for building physics simulations.
+- **Obsidain**: Obsidian is a high-level general purpose programming language.
 - **Unicode-Print**: A custom-built C library for printing Unicode characters.

 ## Contact Me